acrcloud/acrcloud_scan_files_python3/README.md

   sudo docker run --rm acrcloud/acrscan

   # Basic usage
-  sudo docker run --rm -v $(pwd):/tmp -v /Users/acrcloud/:/music/ acrcloud/acrscan -f /test/test.mp4 -o /tmp
+  sudo docker run --rm -v $(pwd):/tmp -v /Users/acrcloud/:/music/ acrcloud/acrscan -t /test/test.mp4 -o /tmp

   You need to change /Users/acrcloud/ to the directory where your audio/video file is.
   And the report file will in the acrcloud_scan_files_python3 directory.